puppetlabs/puppet-docs/source/forge/assessingmodulequality.md

 A notice flag indicates something in the module that warrants attention.
 The notice flag is used for both positive and negative things of note, and as such does not impact the module's score.

 ####Success
 A success flag highlights information the module covers completely.
-This flag only applies to Puppet Compatibility and Metadata Quality, and can be used to assess whether the module covers things like listing operating system compatibility and having a verified source url.
+This flag only applies to Puppet Compatibility and Metadata Quality.
+It can be used to assess whether the module covers things like listing operating system compatibility and having a verified source url.
 If you are the module's author, a success flag will positively impact your score.

 ###Updates